algolia/docsearch/docs/src/faq.md

 ### Can I use DocSearch on non-doc pages?

 The free DocSearch we provide will crawl documentation pages.
-If you want to use it on other parts of your website, you'll need to create your own Algolia account and either:
+To use it on other parts of your website, you'll need to create your own Algolia account and
- You need to use the searchableAttributes and attributesForFaceting.
+either:

 - Run the [DocSearch crawler][7] on your own
 - Use one of our other [framework integrations or API clients][8]